DanielChockler/python-interpreter/README.md

-# Simple Shell

-A Python interpreter for the programming language MLTS
+# A Python interpreter for the programming language MLTS

 ## How to Run